apella1/apella1/README.md

 # Excited to connect with you!

-- I build things mostly using TypeScript and Python.
+- I build things mostly using Go, TypeScript and Python.
 - 🖥️ Check out my [portfolio](http://johnapella.tech)

 ### Skills